Charlie-Plasman/PHIPODA-ASSIGNMENT/README.md

 ## Output

-- The processed dataset is cleaned for missing/inconsistent data, updated with WoRMS identifiers/valid names and aggregated sampling methods.
+- The processed dataset available is cleaned for missing/inconsistent data, updated with WoRMS identifiers/valid names and aggregated sampling methods.
 - Maps for amphipoda biodiversity data visualizations are also available in the repository.
-- Results are displayed in the R console, and you can customize further actions as needed.
+- More results can be displayed in the R console, and you can customize further actions as needed.

 ## Notes